hdShang/arxiv-daily/docs/cs-CV/2025-09-05/papers/250904932v1-uniview-enhancing-novel-view-synthesis-from-a-single-image-by-unifyi.md

 ---
 layout: default
-title: UniView: Enhancing Novel View Synthesis From A Single Image By Unifying Reference Features
+title: "UniView: Enhancing Novel View Synthesis From A Single Image By Unifying Reference Features"
 ---

 # UniView: Enhancing Novel View Synthesis From A Single Image By Unifying Reference Features